-Apparent squared mispointing values are high at the end of the cycle (pass 149 till the end) for ascending tracks, but still within thresholds (see below).
+Apparent squared mispointing is high for ascending tracks, mainly in the southern hemisphere, but still within thresholds (see figure below).

-Square of the off nadir angle from waveforms Jason-1 Cycle 258 (06/01/2009 / 16/01/2009)
+Square of the off nadir angle from waveforms Jason-1 Cycle 259 (16/01/2009 / 26/01/2009)

 In order to assess and to monitor altimeter parameter measurements, histograms of Jason-1 Ku-band Significant Wave Height (SWH), Backscatter coefficient (Sigma0) and RMS of altimeter range are computed for the valid data set previously defined.